 Support for SEND and Lowest 20%

-We have a determined approach that all children will meet or exceed the expected standard in reading primarily through our approaches in quality first teaching; offering a systematic reading curriculum where first, phonic knowledge is developed and deepened to build fluency and later, immersive, ambitious and challenging reading sessions support comprehension and contextualisation.
+We have a determined approach that all children are kept up rather than catching up primarily through our approaches in quality first teaching; offering a systematic reading curriculum where first, phonic knowledge is developed and deepened to build fluency and later, immersive, ambitious and challenging reading sessions support comprehension and contextualisation.

-The EEF state that, “The best evidence shows that teaching is the most important lever available to schools to improve pupil outcomes.”
+The EEF states that, “The best evidence shows that teaching is the most important lever available to schools to improve pupil outcomes.”

 The following interventions are used in addition to quality first teaching in order to support those children who are working below the expected standard in reading: